jensendarren/machine-learning-with-python/8-Machine-Learning-On-Big-Data/README.md

 ### How Scaling Spark Works

-![Spark Cluster Architecture](./spark-cluster-crchitecture.png "Spark Cluster Architecture") **Figure showing a high level view of the Spark Cluster Architecture**
+**Figure below shows a high level view of the Spark Cluster Architecture**
+![Spark Cluster Architecture](./spark-cluster-crchitecture.png "Spark Cluster Architecture")

 From a users / developers point of view all we need to do is create a Spark *driver program* (using Python) that defines the job we need to perform (for example data transformations, analysis, processing, querying etc, etc).
 Basically, developers who write this driver program do not need to consider that the work may run in a Spark Cluster.